open-xml-templating/docxtemplater/docs/source/generate.rst

 :ref:`cors`

-It is also possible to read the docx from an `<input type="file" id="doc">`, by using the following :
+It is also possible to read the docx from an `<input type="file" id="doc">`, by using the following:

 .. code-block:: javascript